 In general, a dynamic analysis can start only when gravity-induced static stresses within a finite element model are determined in a static analysis.
-As such, the dynamic analysis model can be constructed using the same finite element model as the one used for that static stress analysis.
+As such, the dynamic analysis model can be constructed from the same finite element mesh and soil zones as that for the static stress analysis.